-In support of the DVOR Rationalisation Programme, NATS has identified all AIP en-route references to, and dependencies on GOW DVOR.
-In order to remove IFP dependencies from this navaid, a list of six design principles have been created which have been used to assess the individual IFPs against.
+In support of the DVOR Rationalisation Programme, NATS has identified all AIP enroute references to, and dependencies on TRN DVOR.
+In order to remove IFP dependencies from this navaid, a list of seven design principles have been created which have been used to assess the individual IFPs against.
 The Design Principle (DP0) with overriding priority is that the airspace change must "maintain or enhance the current level of safety".
 The Design Principle (DP1) driving this change is that none of the proposed technical changes would result in a change to flight behaviours.
 The remaining design principles focused on techniques which could be used to remove the dependencies, such as IFP replication or withdrawal.

-As described in the Stages 2-3 multi-gateway documentation (Ref 3), four separate design options were developed in order to remove the en-route IFP dependencies on GOW DVOR.
+As described in the Stages 2-3 multi-gateway documentation (Ref 3), four separate design options were developed in order to remove the en-route IFP dependencies on TRN DVOR.

-- Option 0 (do nothing) would retain all of the current STARs and holds unchanged from today's AIP definition. - Option 1 would replicate each IFP with a dependency on GOW DVOR by replacing existing conventional procedures using PBN procedures. - Option 2 would evaluate the use of existing STARs and Holds from a practical point of view; re-evaluate how they are used and how the network may be improved by rationalising/ truncating/ replicating them in a considered manner. - Option 3 would completely remove each IFP with a dependency on GOW DVOR.
+- Option 0 (do nothing) would retain all of the current STARs and holds unchanged from today's AIP definition. - Option 1 would replicate each IFP with dependency on TRN DVOR by replacing existing conventional procedures using PBN procedures. - Option 2 would evaluate each IFP individually, as used in practice, using replication and/or truncation where appropriate (using PBN procedures). - Option 3 would completely remove each IFP with a dependency on TRN DVOR.